 - A psychiatrist treating this member has an order with clinical instructions and goals for the services to take place in the member’s home.

-In-home mental health psychotherapy services are not covered for any additional indications not listed above.
+- In-home mental health psychotherapy services for any additional indications not listed above.

 Diagnostic Assessment: A diagnostic assessment is a written evaluation conducted by a mental health professional to determine whether a child, youth or adult has a mental health disorder.
 The mental health professional conducts interviews to gather information about their life situation, such as: